-British Pie Week is upon us once again (3-9 March 2014), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
-While some foodies are pedantic about pies, whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.
+British Pie Week is upon us once again (2-8 March 2015), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+While some foodies are pedantic about pies, for us whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

 Piebury Corner - Holloway Road, N7